-- 6.4.1. there is a Child Protection and Safeguarding policy together with a staff behaviour policy (code of conduct); - 6.4.2. child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are reviewed annually and that the Child Protection policy is publicly available on the school website or by other means; - 6.4.3. all staff, including temporary staff and volunteers, are provided with the school's child protection policy and staff behaviour policy; - 6.4.4. all staff have read Keeping Children Safe in Education (2019) part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - 6.4.5. the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training; - 6.4.6. the school has procedures for dealing with allegations of abuse against staff (including the headteacher), volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - 6.4.7. a member of the Governing Board, usually the Chair, is nominated to liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against the Headteacher - 6.4.8. a member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) by the Governing Board who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description; - 6.4.9. on appointment, the DSL and deputy(ies) undertake suitable training every two years;
+- 6.4.1 there is a Child Protection and Safeguarding policy together with a staff behaviour policy (code of conduct); - 6.4.2 child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are reviewed annually and that the Child Protection policy is publically available on the school website or by other means; - 6.4.3 all staff, including temporary staff and volunteers, are provided with the school's child protection policy and staff behaviour policy; - 6.4.4 all staff have read Keeping Children Safe in Education (2020) part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - 6.4.5 the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training; - 6.4.6 the school has procedures for dealing with allegations of abuse against staff (including supply teaching staff and the Headteacher), volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - 6.4.7 a member of the Governing Board, usually the Chair, is nominated to liaise with the LA on Child Protection issues. - 6.4.8 In the event of an allegation of abuse made against the Headteacher, the Education Standards Manager who line manages that Headteacher must be contacted with details of the allegation. - 6.4.9 a member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) by the Governing Board who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description; - 6.4.10 on appointment, the DSL and deputy(ies) undertake suitable training every two years; - 6.4.11 all other staff have safeguarding training updated annually; - 6.4.12 at least two members of the local governing Board have completed safer recruitment training to be repeated every three years. - 6.4.13 children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE);

-- 6.4.10. all other staff have safeguarding training updated annually; - 6.4.11. at least two members of the local governing Board have completed safer recruitment training to be repeated every three years. - 6.4.12. children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE); - 6.4.13. appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future; - 6.4.14. appropriate online filtering and monitoring systems are in place; - 6.4.15. enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors; - 6.4.16. any weaknesses in Child Protection are remedied immediately;
+- 6.4.14 appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future; - 6.4.15 appropriate online filtering and monitoring systems are in place; - 6.4.16 enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors; - 6.4.17 any weaknesses in Child Protection are remedied immediately;

-6.5.
-The Headteacher will ensure that;
+6.5 The Headteacher will ensure that;